firejoust/mineflayer-physics/README.md

 ### Features
 #### Overview
-- Predict player velocity in the current tick (supports attributes & effects)
+- Predict player physics in the current/next tick (position, velocity, etc)
-- (WIP) Simulate a player's trajectory over a period of time
+- (WIP) Simulate a player's trajectory over a period of ticks
 - (WIP) Get applicable control states for long jumps (airborne obstacle avoidance)
 #### Notes
 In order to get velocity in the last tick, this plugin will inject a new property named `lastPos` into all entities